- Teaching English online through a third-party tutoring company is the easiest and most consistent way to find clients

 - Market yourself: Make sure everyone in your network knows you’re offering services through a marketplace!
 Send out an email blast, ask friends to spread the word, and rely on any clients you have to invite their friends by offering discounts.

-With a marketplace, unfortunately there is no guarantee that you’ll even get students to sign up.
-This means that on the lower end of the pay spectrum, you could have very few hours scheduled per week at $12 per hour.
-But on the higher end, if you’ve figured out a marketing plan and incentivize clients to refer other students, you might find yourself working 20+ hours a week at $40 an hour.
+With a marketplace, unfortunately, there is no guarantee that you’ll even get students to sign up.
+This means that you could have very few hours scheduled per week at $15 per hour.
+When starting out and building your client base, expect to bring in up to $600 a month, as much of your time will be spent on unpaid work spent acquiring clients.
+If you can get established, have repeat customers, and develop a successful marketing plan that incentivizes clients to refer other students, you might find yourself making $3,200 or more working 20+ hours a week at $40 an hour.

-Last but certainly not least, you can always start your own tutoring business.
-This is perhaps the most challenging, but also has the potential for the biggest reward.
+Your final option is to start your own tutoring business.
+This is perhaps the most challenging path but has the potential for the biggest reward, as once you're established, you are in complete control.

-If you decide to go it on your own, you’ll be responsible for everything from start to finish.
-You’ll have to find clients (marketing, building a website, reaching out to schools, getting your name circulating), create your own lesson plans (that will result in prep time that you aren’t paid for), and set your own rate and figure out a payment method (a cash transfer app such as Venmo or Paypal might work best for this).
+If you decide to go for it entirely on your own, you’ll be responsible for everything from start to finish.
+You’ll have to find clients (marketing, building a website, reaching out to schools, getting your name circulating), create your own lesson plans (that will result in prep time that you aren’t paid for), and establish a payment method, which will likely come with fees.
+Square or Paypal are popular options for small businesses.

 Increase your pay